tkojitu/WagtailWiki/app/src/main/res/raw/welcome.md

 Welcome to WagtailWiki!
 =======================

 To start the Wiki, open a markdown file.
-You need an external file manager to open the file.
+Unfortunately, Google Drive is not supported.